WHY GO OVERSEAS?

 Choosing a destination is the first step.
 We help by offering expert advice based on our years of organising placements abroad.
 Next, we’ll discuss exactly what you want to experience and achieve, then craft a placement to suit.
 For example, you could spend time in burns rehabilitation, help disabled children, or build home care plans for adults.

 An enormous amount of organisation goes on behind the scenes.
 Each stage is logged and stored in our online placement planner — MyTrip.
 This platform contains personalised information on every aspect of your placement and an interactive timeline leading right up to your departure date.

 TEAM AND ACCOMMODATION

 Our in-country teams provide 24-hour support.
 They’ll meet you at the airport on arrival, and take you back to the Work the World house.
 Once you’ve settled-in, you’ll meet the rest of the team, your housemates, and then receive your welcome briefing.
 The next day, we’ll take you on an orientation of the local area and an introduction trip to your hospital.
-We provide private catered accommodation in each of our programmes.
+We provide private catered accommodation in each of our programs.